 Defining the Differences

-Twenty-five years ago, on July 10, 1990, President George Bush signed into law the Americans with Disabilities Act (ADA), a landmark legislation that extended civil rights protection to people with disabilities.
+On July 10, 1990, President George Bush signed into law the Americans with Disabilities Act (ADA), a landmark legislation that extended civil rights protection to people with disabilities.
 The ADA prohibits discrimination on the basis of disability in employment, state and local government services, public transportation, public accommodations, commercial facilities, and telecommunications.

 ADA not only made curb cuts and wheelchair buses commonplace, it changed how playgrounds and parks are laid out and designed.